mitermayer/atlaspack/docs/rust-migration/epics/rust-core-orchestrator/ticket-cache-integration.md

 - On version mismatch, build either migrates or invalidates cleanly with user-visible notice.
 - Hash parity confirmed on fixtures where formats match; exceptions documented.
-- CI guardrails prevent silent schema drift; schema version documented in repo.
+- Guardrails prevent silent schema drift (tests/checks in-repo); integration CI can run them, but no CI wiring here.